 Naji Hakim (organist and composer)

-The titular organist at the church of La Trinité Paris is a regular visitor to London.
+Formerly the titular organist at the church of La Trinité in Paris, Naji is a regular visitor to London.
 Through his support and encouragement, British students are gaining direct contact with the long tradition of outstanding organist-composer-improvisers in France.
-We are honoured that Dr Hakim has graciously agreed to be Patron of the Annual Festival of New Organ Music whose third series of events will be held in October 2008 in London..
+We are honoured that Dr Hakim has graciously agreed to be Patron of the Annual Festival of New Organ Music whose events are in London and Helsinki

 David Liddle (organist and composer)

 David is a marvellous composer and concert organist who has performed in many cathedrals and concert halls of Europe and the USA.
 He is especially fond of the Father Willis organ at St Dominic's Priory and has given a couple of memorable concerts here in recent years.
 He is also a regular supporter of the recital series at St Dominic's.

 Neil Wright (organist and composer)

 My colleague Neil Wright is a great improviser, composer and organist who works selflessly to create and perform high-quality music.
 He is titular organist of Farnborough Abbey where he performs on the wonderful Cavaillé-Coll instrument - which even has its own website.
 In recent years, their monthly Sunday afternoon concerts for May to October has attracted a large and appreciative audience.